cda-tum/mqt-bench/README.md

 ![alt text](img/layer_4.png "Title")

-Consider again the scenario from the previous figure.
 The architecture of the IBM-Q Manila device is shown in the hardware architecture figure and it defines between which qubits a two-qubit operation may be performed.
 Since the circuit shown in the previous figure contains CX gates operating between all combination of qubits, there is no mapping directly matching the target architecture's layout.
 As a consequence, a non-trivial mapping followed by a round of optimization leads to the resulting circuit shown